asa1/dgcp/README.md

 dgcp
 ====

+NOT READY FOR USE! dgcp is still being built, it does not yet do any file copying

 A command line tool to search the Digikam's SQLite database, and copy matching albums to another directory.

 Some hypothetical scenarios where dgcp is useful: